 Insulating films also reduce fade damage to your home's furnishings, floors and window treatments by blocking out up to 99 percent of UV (ultraviolet) rays.

-Before you start the installation process, it is important to be selective when choosing which windows you’ll be insulating.
+Before you start insulating windows in your home, it is important to be selective when choosing which windows you’ll be insulating.
 Once the film is installed, the window can then only be opened after removing the film.
 Windows that get opened often should ideally not be insulated for this very reason.
 Leave one window free in rooms like the kitchen, where you might want to crack a window in case of a smoky cooking mishap.

 Once you've chosen the windows you’ll be insulating, the next step is to get heat-shrink film and some double-sided tape from your local hardware store.
 Alternatively, you can buy a window insulation kit.
 Follow these steps to install heat-shrink film on windows:

-While this process isn’t quite as simple as installing curtains, insulation film is fairly easy to install on small and moderately sized windows.
+While this process isn’t quite as simple as installing curtains, learning how to insulate windows for winter using insulation film is easy to do on small and moderately sized windows.
 While film is an affordable and convenient alternative to reducing your utility bills a more long-term solution would be to replace your windows.